Getting Started with the µTest++ Testing Framework

 for Windows).

-These archives are also expanded along with the package metadata.
+These archives, along with the package metadata, are extracted.

-In summary, xpm packages can streamline and automate the installation process for source libraries and tools.
-Further details are available on the xpm Concepts page.
+In conclusion, xpm packages simplify and streamline the installation process for source libraries and tools, enhancing efficiency and automation.
+For further information, please refer to the xpm Concepts page.

 Features

-The main characteristics of the µTest++ Testing Framework, essentially inherited from Boost UT, are:
+The principal attributes of the µTest++ Testing Framework, largely derived from Boost UT, are as follows:

-- Designed to test both C and C++ projects.
+- Designed to facilitate testing of both C and C++ projects.

-- Macro-free (while preserving the nice feature of reporting the file name and line number for failed tests).
+- Macro-free implementation (whilst retaining the valuable feature of reporting the file name and line number for failed tests).

-- Reduced memory footprint, as there are no dependencies on the standard C++ stream library.
+- Reduced memory footprint, owing to the absence of dependencies on the standard C++ stream library.

 - A slightly simplified API.